Insight • UX

 What to do next

 Voice and gesture interfaces are not futuristic experiments.
 They are practical accessibility tools available today.
-Start by testing your product with voice-only and gesture-only interaction.
-The failures you discover will guide your roadmap.
+Start by testing the product with voice-only and gesture-only interaction.
+The failures you find will point to the roadmap.

 If you want help designing accessible multimodal experiences, book a call or explore our services.